astronomer/docs/learn/external-python-operator.md

 ## Step 3: Configure your Astro project

-Now that you have your Snowflake resources configured, you can move on to setting up Airflow.
+Now that you have your Snowflake resources configured, you can set up Airflow.

 1. Create a new Astro project: